abid-mujtaba/haskell-cas/comments.md

 **R.1d** - Implements the commutation of (R.1c) by switching the arguments and calling ``prod_`` recursively.
 Saves us from having to implement the same logic all over again.

+**R.1e**

+* This pattern matches for an arbitrary expression multiplied by a product.
+It implements the general rule that if the expression exists inside the product the result is the product with that expression squared.
+* The first guard checks if the element is in the list inside the ``Prod``.
+If it matches we use ``mul_elem`` to square the expression.
+* If the element is not in the list we simply use ``prod'`` to multiply the expression with the ``Prod``.

+**R.1f** - Uses successive element analysis and recursion to find the matching element and replace it with its exponent power 2.

-**R.1e** - Implements the abstract rule that when the same expression is multiplied by itself it is equivalent to raising the expression by the power 2.
+**R.1g** - Implements the abstract rule that when the same expression is multiplied by itself it is equivalent to raising the expression by the power 2.
 We use the ``exp_`` method to achieve this which in turn implements its own set of rules for constructing exponents, thereby guaranteeing proper construction.

-**R.1f**
+**R.1h**

 * ``prod'`` is a utility function for multiplying two expressions.
 It is called by ``prod_``.
 It is completely analogous to ``sum'`` with the same kind of pattern-matching implemented.
 * We use pattern matching to define the common multiplication scenarios.
 This will save us time when we won't have to simplify terms afterwards (and repeatedly).